-These two sets of views provided the intellectual framework within which U.S. arms control policy was worked out in the 1970s.
-But what exactly was the impact of these ideas on the measures adopted at the time?
-Many writers have claimed that the stability theory played a crucial role in shaping U.S. policy-up to 1972, at any rate.
-Schelling, for example, viewed the stability theory as not just an extraordinary intellectual accomplishment but also the basis for the policy that culminated in the signing of the ABM Treaty in 1972.
-He saw a "remarkable story of intellectual achievement transformed into policy" unfolding in the period from the late 1950s to 1972.
-The ideas that had taken shape by 1960, he wrote, "became the basis for U.S. policy and were ultimately implemented in the ABM treaty."30 Newhouse and Talbott went a bit further, arguing that U.S. policy on SALT as a whole had been based on the stability theory.31 Both Wolfe and Smith clearly shared that view.
-"A central American concern," Smith wrote, "was to assure that a stable state of mutual deterrence continue indefinitely to keep the risk of nuclear war as low as possible."32 Wolfe likewise maintained that the doctrine of "mutual assured destruction" was the "basic strategic rationale that has tended to inform U.S. SALT policy."33 That view is echoed in many other accounts written by
+Those two sets of views provided the intellectual framework within which U.S. arms control policy was worked out in the 1970s.
+But what impact exactly did these ideas have on what was actually done at the time?
+Many writers have claimed that the stability theory played the key role in shaping U.S. policy, up to 1972 at any rate.
+The theory, Schelling claimed, was not just an extraordinary intellectual accomplishment; the policy that culminated in the signing of the ABM treaty in 1972, he claimed, had actually been rooted in that body of thought.
+He saw a "remarkable story of intellectual achievement transformed into policy" unfolding in the period from the late 1950s to 1972: the ideas that had taken shape by 1960 "became the basis for U.S. policy and were ultimately implemented in the ABM treaty."
+Newhouse and Talbott went a bit further.
+They each thought that America's SALT policy as a whole had been based on the stability theory.
+Both Wolfe and Smith clearly shared that view.
+"A central American concern," Smith wrote, "was to assure that a stable state of mutual deterrence continue indefinitely to keep the risk of nuclear war as low as possible."
+And according to Wolfe the doctrine of "mutual assured destruction" was the "basic strategic rationale that has tended to inform U.S. SALT policy."
+That view was echoed in many other accounts written by analysts from both schools and even by scholars writing in the post-Cold War period.
+And an argument could be made because high

-^{28.} Thomas Schelling, The Strategy of Conflict (Cambridge, MA: Harvard University Press, 1960), p.
-207.
+28 Thomas Schelling, The Strategy of Conflict (Cambridge: Harvard University Press, 1960), p.
+207 (link).

-^{29.} Donald Brennan, "Strategic Alternatives: II," The New York Times, 25 May 1971.
+29 Donald Brennan, "Strategic Alternatives: II," The New York Times, 25 May 1971 (link).

-^{30.} Schelling, "What Went Wrong?" p.
+30 Schelling, "What Went Wrong?" (link), p.
 223.

-^{31.} See Newhouse, Cold Dawn, esp. pp. 2-4, 9; and Talbott, Endgame, esp. pp. 22, 27-29.
+31 See Newhouse, Cold Dawn, esp. pp. 2-4, 9; and Talbott, Endgame, esp. pp. 22, 27-29

-^{32.} Smith, Doubletalk, p.
+32 Smith, Doubletalk, p.
 123. It should be noted, however, that much of the discussion in the book points in the opposite direction.
-The United States, Smith thought, was not really interested in banning MIRVs, which were, in his view, the most "destabilizing" weapons system.
+The United States, Smith thought, was not in practice really interested in banning MIRVs-multiple, independently-targetable reentry vehicles-in Smith's view the most "destabilizing" weapons system.
 See ibid., ch.
 4.

-^{33.} Wolfe, SALT Experience, p.
+33 Wolfe, SALT Experience, p.
 249.